Distributed Sparse Linear Regression under Communication Constraints: Review of previous works

-In particular, \citet{lee2017communication} proposed a single round scheme whereby each machine computes its own debiased lasso estimator, and sends it to the fusion center.
-The center averages these debiased estimators and thresholds the result to estimate $\theta^*$ and recover its support. \cite{lee2017communication} proved that the resulting estimator achieves the same error rate as the centralized solution, and is minimax rate optimal.
-However, their scheme requires a communication of $O(d)$ bits per machine and is thus not applicable in the restricted communication setting considered in this manuscript.
-Moreover, as we demonstrate in the simulation section, unless the signal strength is very low, our two round scheme in fact achieves a smaller mean squared error, with a much lower communication.
-This highlights the potential sub-optimality of lasso and debiased lasso in sparse regression problems with sufficiently strong signals.
+A limitation of the above approach is that at each individual machine, its lasso estimate for $\theta^*$ is biased, and this bias is not attenuated by averaging.
+To overcome this issue, debiased estimators have been applied in various distributed problems, including hypothesis testing, quantile regression, and more \citep{lee2017communication,battey2018distributed,liu2021integrative,lv2022debiased}.
+In particular, \citet{lee2017communication} proposed a single round scheme whereby each machine computes its own debiased lasso estimate and sends it to the fusion center.
+The center averages these $M$ vectors and thresholds the result to estimate $\theta^*$ and its support. \cite{lee2017communication} proved that the resulting estimator achieves the same error rate as the centralized solution, and is minimax rate optimal.
+However, their scheme requires communication of $O(d)$ bits per machine and is thus not applicable in the restricted communication setting considered in this manuscript.
+Moreover, as we demonstrate in the simulation section, unless the signal strength is very low, our two-round scheme achieves a lower mean squared error, with significantly less communication.
+Recently, \cite{amiraz2024recovery} developed a distributed OMP-based method for exact support recovery.
+Their method, however, requires multiple rounds of communications.

-Most related to our paper is the recent work by \citet{barghi2021distributed}.
-In their method, each machine computes a debiased lasso estimator $\hat{\theta}$, but sends to the fusion center only the indices $i$ for which $|\hat{\theta}_i|$ is above a certain threshold.
+Most related to our paper is the work by \citet{barghi2021distributed}.
+In their method, each machine computes a debiased lasso estimator $\hat{\theta}$, but sends to the fusion center only indices $i$ for which $|\hat{\theta}_i|$ is above a certain threshold.
 The support set estimated by the fusion center consists of all indices that were sent by at least half of the machines, i.e., indices that received at least $M/2$ votes.
-Focusing on the consistency of feature selection, \citet{barghi2021distributed} derive bounds on the type-I and type-II errors of the estimated support set.
-Their results, however, are given as rates with unspecified multiplicative constants.
-As we show in this work, both theoretically and empirically, consistent support estimation is possible with a much lower voting threshold.
-Furthermore, requiring at least $M/2$ votes implies that their scheme achieves exact support recovery only for much stronger signals.
+Focusing on consistency of feature selection, \citet{barghi2021distributed} derived bounds on the type-I and type-II errors of the estimated support set.
+In our work, we show both theoretically and empirically, that exact support recovery is possible with a much lower voting threshold.
+In contrast, with their voting threshold of $M/2$ machines accurate support recovery is possible only at much higher signal strengths.